Malwa: History

 Several early Stone Age or Lower Paleolithic habitations have been excavated in eastern Malwa.
 The name Malwa is derived from the name of the ancient Indian tribe of Malavas.
 The name Malava is said to be derived from the Sanskrit term Malav, which means "part of the abode of Lakshmi".
 The location of the Malwa or Moholo, mentioned by the 7th-century Chinese traveller Xuanzang, is plausibly identified with present-day Gujarat.
 The region is cited as Malibah in Arabic records, such as Kamilu-t Tawarikh by Ibn Asir.

-The Malwa Culture was a Chalcolithic archaeological culture which existed in the Malwa region, as well as nearby parts of Maharashtra to the south, during the 2nd millennium BCE.
+The Malwa Culture was a Chalcolithic archaeological culture which existed in the Malwa region, as well as nearby parts of Maharashtra to the south, during the 2nd millennium BC.

 Ujjain, also known historically as Ujjaiyini and Avanti, emerged as the first major centre in the Malwa region during India's second wave of urbanisation in the 7th century BC (the first wave was the Indus Valley Civilization).
-Around 600 BCE an earthen rampart was built around Ujjain, enclosing a city of considerable size.
+Around 600 BC an earthen rampart was built around Ujjain, enclosing a city of considerable size.
 Ujjain was the capital city of the Avanti kingdom, one of the prominent mahajanapadas of ancient India.
-In the post-Mahabharata period—around 500 BCE—Avanti was an important kingdom in western India; it was ruled by the Haihayas, a people who were responsible for the destruction of Naga power in western India.
+In the post-Mahabharata period—around 500 BC—Avanti was an important kingdom in western India; it was ruled by the Haihayas, a people who were responsible for the destruction of Naga power in western India.